-- The top team from each state will advance to the Online National Semi-Finals (April 24-28, 2023). - The top teams from the Online Semi-Finals will advance to compete in the National Finals located in New York, New York from May 20 to 22, 2023. - The Council for Economic Education will only be responsible for covering the cost of lodging and group meals for the National Finals teams (team members and one team coach). - Transportation to the in-person National Finals located in New York, New York will be at the expense of the teams.
+- The top team from each state will advance to the Online National Semi-Finals (April 22-26, 2024). - The top teams from the Online Semi-Finals will advance to compete in the National Finals located in New York, New York from June 1 to 3, 2024. - The Council for Economic Education will only be responsible for covering the cost of travel, lodging and group meals for the National Finals teams (team members and one team coach).

-National Semi-Finals consist of:
+1. National Semi-Finals consist of:

-a.
-Each state participating in the National Economics ChallengeSM will identify a state champion from each Division, which will represent the state at the Online National Semi-Finals.
+- a.
+Each state participating in the National Economics ChallengeSM will identify a state champion from each Division, which will represent the state at the Online National Semi-Finals. - b.

-- b.
 Teams' Teacher/Coach, Principal or Administrators at state champion schools and/or organizations should work with state coordinators to identify a test room, date, a proctor, and to affirm in writing that test conditions were conducive to ensuring fair results.
 In the case that school is not in-person, a teacher or coach may serve as the proctor and coordinate proctoring through a video conference. - c.
-The Online National Semi-Finals will be a series of online test questions held within the testing window of April 24-28, 2023, and is structured as follows: - i.
+The Online National Semi-Finals will be a series of online test questions held within the testing window of April 22-26, 2024, and is structured as follows: - i.
 The competition consists of three (3) consecutive rounds with no breaks in between.
 Students will have a total of 45 minutes to answer 45 questions.
 All questions will consist of four-option, multiple-choice questions in each round.
 Each Division shall have its own set of tests for these rounds. - ii.
 The content covered in Rounds I-III is as follows: Round I Microeconomics; Round II Macroeconomics; Round III International Economics and Current Events. - iii.
 Each team member answers questions individually, not collaboratively; Scoring is based on the following system: +10 points for each correct response, 0 points for each incorrect response, and 0 points for no response.
 The team score is the sum of the top three individual scores. - iv.
 Use of Support Materials The use of books, notes, calculators or other support materials including but not limited to searching the internet is not allowed during the competition. - v.
 In the case of a tie, the first tie-breaker for placement is the team score by Round, counting the scores of all four team members.
 In the event of a continued tie, the second tie-breaker for placement is the team with the member who has the highest total individual score will advance, with subsequent team member scores used if both teams have an equivalent highest individual score.
 In the event of a continued tie, the final tie-breaker will be the team with the least combined time to complete this round will advance. - vi.
 The top scoring teams in each Division are invited to the National Finals, located in New York, New York. - vii.
-Teams advancing to the National Finals will be announced no later than May 1, 2023, and must confirm their commitment to participate at National Finals, by an online registration form on May 5, 2023 by 6:00 pm ET.
+Teams advancing to the National Finals will be announced no later than May 1, 2024, and must confirm their commitment to participate at National Finals, by an online registration form on May 5, 2024 by 6:00 pm ET.
 If a team is not able to participate, a runner up team will be invited.